Excellent

 Book Online or Call

-Choose your RICS Level 2 survey and select a convenient date for the property inspection.
-We'll confirm your appointment within 24 hours and send you important preparation information.
-Our online booking system shows available dates across the PL16 area, and our team can accommodate requests for weekend inspections where needed.
+Pick your RICS Level 2 survey and choose a convenient date for the inspection.
+We will confirm the appointment within 24 hours and send over the key preparation details.
+Our online booking system shows available dates across the PL16 area, and our team can often arrange weekend inspections where they are needed.

 2